hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **Why?** Need close price and MA values to determine if trend conditions are met.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 16 begins our CheckForEntry function by gathering the data we need for analysis.
+We retrieve the closing price of the previous completed bar using index one, not index zero, because the current bar at index zero is still forming and its price keeps changing.
+We also grab the fast and slow moving average values from index one in our buffers.
+Using completed bar data is crucial for reliable trading decisions, as it ensures we're analyzing confirmed price action rather than mid-candle fluctuations."

 ```mql5
 //+------------------------------------------------------------------+
 //| Check for trend entry                                            |